KonnorRogers/mrujs/docs/src/_documentation/tutorials/02-practical-guide-to-mrujs.md

 <!--
-  This re-enables the element after 3 seconds since regular buttons have no concept of when to re-enable themselves if theyre not part of a form.
+  This re-enables the element after 3 seconds since regular buttons have no concept of when to re-enable themselves if they're not part of a form.
 -->
 <script>